toommyliu/vexed/apps/docs/api/struct/faction.md

+---
+outline: deep
+---
 # Faction

-<p>Represents a game faction.</p>
+Represents a game faction.

 ## Properties

 ### id
+*Getter*

-<p>The ID of the faction.</p>
+The ID of the faction.

-Return type: number
+Return type: <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">number</a></code>

 ### name
+*Getter*

-<p>The in-game name of the faction.</p>
+The in-game name of the faction.

-Return type: string
+Return type: <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">string</a></code>

 ### rank
+*Getter*

-<p>The rank that the player has achieved in this faction.</p>
+The rank that the player has achieved in this faction.

-Return type: number
+Return type: <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">number</a></code>

 ### totalRep
+*Getter*

-<p>The total amount of rep the player has for this faction.</p>
+The total amount of rep the player has for this faction.

-Return type: number
+Return type: <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">number</a></code>

 ### rep
+*Getter*

-<p>The amount of rep the player has for their current rank.</p>
+The amount of rep the player has for their current rank.

-Return type: number
+Return type: <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">number</a></code>

 ### requiredRep
+*Getter*

-<p>The total required rep for the player to rank up.</p>
+The total required rep for the player to rank up.

-Return type: number
+Return type: <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">number</a></code>

 ### remainingRep
+*Getter*

-<p>The remaining amount of rep required for the player to rank up.</p>
+The remaining amount of rep required for the player to rank up.